jolibrain/deepdetect/examples/caffe2/detectron/README.md

 - ```'repository': 'my_model'```
 - ```'extensions': [{'repository' : 'my_model/mask', 'type' : 'mask'}]```

-Note that the repository is optional.
-In not set, a subdirectory whose name is the type will be used.
+Note that if the repository is not set, a subdirectory whose name is the type will be used.
 It means that in the current case, the flags can be simplified to:
 - ```'repository': 'my_model'```
 - ```'extensions': [{'type' : 'mask'}]```